aws/aws-app-mesh-examples/walkthroughs/howto-k8s-cross-cluster/README.md

 *MESH*

 App Mesh components will be deployed from one of the two clusters.
-It does not really matter where you deploy it from.
+It does not really matter where you deploy them from.
 It will have various components deployed .
-A virtual node per service and a Virtual Service which will have a router with routes tied (provider) to route traffic between red and blue equally.
-We will use a custom CRD, mesh controller and  mesh inject components that will handle the mesh creation using the standard kubectl.
-This will auto inject proxy sidecars on pod creation.
+A Virtual Node per service and a Virtual Service which will have a Virtualrouter with routes tied (provider) to route traffic between red and blue equally.

+Note: If your clusters are across two different accounts then add "meshOwner: <AccountId>" to the mesh spec in the second cluster.

 *CLOUD MAP*